-3. The "other" fund group contains fund codes over which the legislature has limited discretion.
-It also includes duplicated funding (such as interagency receipts).

-4. The federal funds group contains funding received from the federal government and the legislature has limited discretion over the use of this funding.
+- 3. The "other" fund group contains fund codes over which the legislature has limited discretion.
+It also includes duplicated funding (such as interagency receipts). - 4.
+The federal funds group contains funding received from the federal government and, for the most part, the legislature has limited discretion over the use of this funding.
 Typically, federal funds must be spent as specified by the federal program.